msuhov1988/Mafunca/README.md

 What we want to get:
 - Transfer errors and missing values to the types
 - To ensure that the next step is not executed if the current one ends in an error / absence of a value.
-- Maintain the linearity of the execution flow despite all this
+- Maintain the linearity of the execution flow

 Let’s define the basic containers and union types:
 - Success or failure